dturvene/ring-buffer/article-meson.md

 * program regression test rule,
 * clean rule.

+[meson]() has `rules` but, more accurately, uses the term `target`.
+So there is a set of meson documentation targets and regression targets...

 Why Meson?
 ----------
 See [History]() for a deep-dive into build systems; it is a rabbit hole.